 Don’t give Amy Poehler any credit for their awesomeness.

 Poehler, who’s an executive producer of the show, said,

 “I wish I could take parental credit for guiding them, but they’re just such hardworking, competent, funny, talented people—it’s always felt like a real, true collaboration.”

 Their characters’ jobs were inspired by real life.

 Before Ilana Wexler worked at Deals!
 Deals!
 Deals, the real Ilana was slacking off at Lifebooker.
 And while Abbi Abrams was stuck as a cleaner at Soulstice, IRL Abbi was handing out flyers for Equinox.
 We think it’s for the best they each moved on.

 Broad City‘s future is still up in the air.

 “I would never want to get to a point where we’re off our game in writing this world and these characters.
 That’s kind of when I think we’ll just know it’s time to stop.”

 Season 4 will be dope af.

-If you’re worried for Broad City can too itself, let Abbi reassure you.
+If you’re worried Broad City can’t sustain itself this season, let Abbi assure you.